- 1 Let’s start with buying in China and if it is worthwhile.

 What is this Gearbest thing?
 A short profile

-A clone of a clone of a clone… it’s become quite confusing, but for years I’ve been under the impression that most of large internet stores are using just one template nowadays.
-Starting with eBay or Aliexpress, we will come across a similar portal design and in fact in this respect Gearbest does not stand out among its competitors.
+A clone of a clone of a clone… it’s become quite confusing, but for years I’ve been under the impression that most of the large internet stores are using just one template nowadays.
+Starting with eBay or Aliexpress, we will come across a similar portal design, and in fact, in this respect, Gearbest does not stand out among its competitors.

 But, to be really honest, it seems to me that contrary to appearances, it’s a perfect situation.
 We enter a totally unknown portal and we know practically right away how to behave there.
 Browsing the website is extremely simple, and the way it works is similar to Aliexpress, that is we simply purchase items directly from the manufacturers.
 What else could one want?
 Maybe better payment options, but we’ll get back to it later.

 Is Gearbest really so cheap?

 For sure more than one of you, when looking for that perfect TV set or toaster oven, frequently browses through the offers from different stores, not just online, so you probably already know that it’s impossible to specify which store is cheap and which one is expensive.
 We can buy a really cheap TV in a certain store but when later on we purchase a toaster oven at the same place, we may find out that we paid way too much.

 With Gearbest, the situation is similar.
 Their prices may be much lower than on Aliexpress but sometimes the other portal will be cheaper after all.
 I would recommend “traveling” between the two stores and looking for an interesting deal.
 I’ve recently bought a used processor for my old laptop, which I wanted to “rejuvenate” a little bit, and I paid almost $7 on Gearbest.
 My wife got lucky as well – she got her dream curling iron for $23 instead of $31, which was the lowest price on Aliexpress.